bangmcpe3321/Adruino-Dual-Axis-Solar-Tracker-/README.md

 ## Software & Libraries

+### Arduino
-The Arduino sketch requires the following libraries.
+The sketch requires the following libraries.
 You can install them through the Arduino IDE's Library Manager (`Sketch > Include Library > Manage Libraries...`).

 - `<Servo.h>` (Usually included with the Arduino IDE)
 - `<SoftwareSerial.h>` (Usually included with the Arduino IDE)
 - `<Wire.h>` (Usually included with the Arduino IDE)
 - `Adafruit BME280 Library` by Adafruit
 - `Adafruit Unified Sensor` by Adafruit

+### Android

+The project includes an Android application (`adr.apk`) for controlling the tracker and receiving data.

 ## Wiring & Connections